-Largest Container Lessor in the Industry.
-We operate the world's largest fleet of leased intermodal containers by fleet size, with a total fleet of more than 2.1 million containers, representing more than 3.2 million TEU, as of December 31, 2014.
+One of the Largest Container Lessors in the Industry.
+We operate one of the world's largest fleets of leased intermodal containers by fleet size, with a total fleet of more than 2.1 million containers, representing more than 3.1 million TEU, as of December 31, 2015.
 We provide our services worldwide via a network of regional and area offices and independent depots.
-We have been one of the largest buyers of new containers purchasing an average of more than 257,000 TEU per year for the last five years and are also one of the largest sellers of used containers, selling an average of more than 84,000 containers per year for the last five years.
+We have been one of the largest buyers of new containers purchasing an average of more than 235,000 TEU per year for the last five years and are also one of the largest sellers of used containers, selling an average of more than 93,000 containers per year for the last five years.
 Our consistent presence in the market buying and selling containers provides us with broad market intelligence, and valuable insight into the demand patterns of our shipping line customers and resale container buyers.

-Proven Ability to Grow Our Fleet.
-Our ability to invest in our fleet on a consistent basis has allowed us to become the world's largest container lessor.
+Proven Ability to Grow Our Fleet Over Time.
+Our ability to invest in our fleet on a consistent basis has allowed us to become one the world's largest container lessors.
 We have demonstrated our ability to increase the size of our container fleet by purchasing containers from manufacturers and by acquiring existing container fleets or their management rights.
-Over the past 16 years, we have acquired the rights to manage over 1,400,000 TEU from former competitors and we have acquired approximately 673,000 TEU of containers from our managed fleet.
-This experience provides us with a competitive advantage over other lessors who are less experienced in assuming ownership or management of other container fleets.
+Over the past 17 years, we have acquired the rights to manage over 1,400,000 TEU from former competitors and we have acquired approximately 673,000 TEU of containers from our managed fleet.
 As one of the largest buyers of new containers, we have developed strong relationships with container manufacturers.
 These relationships, along with our large volume buying power and solid financial structure, enable us to reliably purchase containers during periods of high demand.

 Ability to Generate Attractive Returns Throughout the Container Life-Cycle.
 One of our major strengths is our demonstrated ability to generate attractive revenue streams throughout the economic life of a container in marine service and upon resale of the container at the end of its marine service life.
-At the end of a lease, we generally have the ability to either negotiate an extension of the lease term or to take back the container and release or sell it maximizing the container's return.
+At the end of a lease, we generally have the ability to either negotiate an extension of the lease term or to take back the container and re-lease or sell it maximizing the container's return.
 This flexibility, coupled with our international coverage, organization and resources, allows us to deploy containers to those markets where we can re-lease or sell them on comparatively attractive terms, thereby optimizing our returns and the residual value of our fleet.

 Strong Long-Standing Relationships with Customers.
 Our scale, long presence in the business and reliability as a supplier of containers has resulted in strong relationships with our customers.
-We lease containers to approximately 400 shipping lines and other lessees, including each of the world's top 20 container lines, as measured by vessel fleet size in TEU and we sell containers to over 1,400 resale customers.
+We lease containers to approximately 360 shipping lines and other lessees, including each of the world's top 20 container lines, as measured by vessel fleet size in TEU and we have sold containers to an average of more than 1,200 resale customers for the last five years.
 We believe our ability to consistently supply containers in locations where our customers need them makes us one of the most reliable lessors of containers.
-Our top 20 customers, as measured by revenues, have leased containers from us for an average of 29 years.
+Our top 20 customers, as measured by revenues, have leased containers from us for an average of 30 years.